 Score of 31-56 - Placement into 103

 Score of 57 or above - Placement into 201/eligible for 200-level placement exam.
 Students who place into French/Italian 201 fulfill the College of Arts and Sciences Foreign Language Requirement.

 This information is applicable to students with placement test scores, transfer students, and out-of-sequence students.

-Students with placement test scores, transfer credit and others who are not currently enrolled in the language sequence become eligible to register at the start of Period II.
+Students who take a placement test, have transfer credit and others who are not currently enrolled in a language a course become eligible to register at the start of Period II.
 Please check the academic calendar for Period I & II dates.
 Students with no French/Italian language on record at the UW (high school level or above) are eligible to register for 101 during Period I.